lapatel22/ChIP-wrangler-repo/README.md

 #### Sample metadata file

-Samples must be named according to the following convention:

-CellType_Treatment_Timepoint_BiologicalReplicate_Antibody_TechnicalReplicate

-The Treatment/Timepoint columns can be used as needed, but they each are a place to put sample conditions, or categorical variables explaining the experiment.
-In the given example experiment, where mitotic and interphase HeLaS3 cells are combined in different ratios to create a titration of H3K9ac levels, the samples containing 100% mitotic cells are named `HelaS3_100sync_0inter_1_H3K9ac_1` while the samples containing 50% mitotic and 50% interphase cells are named `HelaS3_50sync_50inter_1_H3K9ac_1`

-- Antibody (usually I have multiple IP samples from each biological sample/replicate)
-- Technical Replicate (separate library preps from the same biological sample/replicate)

-Other naming convention rules:

- - No special characters besides "_" "-" or "."

 The metadata file is simply a tab-separated text file with one column named "library.ID", and filled with sample names.
 You can make this in excel/notepad, or, if you are in the directory containing fastq files you can generate it programatically:

 `(echo -e "library.ID"; for i in *.fastq.gz; do echo "${i%.fastq.gz}"; done) > sample_names.tsv`